Joint Air and Space Power Conference 2023

 Why you should attend

-Renowned experts from the political, academic, military and business spheres will debate in four themed panels, the challenges and questions raised inside this trifold, and how the Alliance and its partners might best evolve and leverage Air and Space capabilities to enhance and sustain NATO’s three core tasks of Collective Defence, Crisis Management and Cooperative Security.
+Renowned experts from the political, academic, military, and business spheres will debate in four themed panels the challenges and questions about the future of NATO Joint Air and Space Power, how it might best evolve and how the Alliance should leverage its Air and Space capabilities to enhance and sustain NATO’s three core tasks of Collective Defence, Crisis Management, and Cooperative Security.

-This is your opportunity to hear from senior military and civilian leaders from across NATO and the nations on these topics of extreme importance, and to engage and contribute to a robust discussion aimed at strengthening and enhancing the Alliance.
+This is your opportunity to hear from senior military and civilian leaders from across NATO and the nations on these topics of extreme importance and to engage and contribute to a robust discussion to strengthen and enhance the Alliance.

 Contact Us